WEBSITE PRIVACY NOTICE

 How long do we keep hold of your information?

 In principle, if you have provided us with your personal data because you have made an enquiry about our company or the services it provides, your personal data shouldn’t be held for longer than is required to service your enquiry.
-Usually, this period is x months/years from the point of initial enquiry.
+Usually, this period is no longer than 1 year from the point of initial enquiry.

 How can I access the information you hold about me?